nigudgi/tinyurl/README.md

-# Pyster
+# tinyurl system
-A URL shortening Flask micro website similar to bit.ly
+A URL shortening Flask micro website.

+Please, find the log details in the log folder.